chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Red Team Report.md

   - Same exploit used to obtain flag 1

 #### Method
-Using the existing access we were able to locate the second flag using the following command:
+Using the existing access we were able to locate `flag2` using the following command
 ```
 $ find / -iname “flag2*” 2> /dev/null
 ```